murphomatic/nx-dotnet/docs/core/generators/application.md

 - (string): A directory where the project is placed

+### simplifyProjectName

+- (boolean): Keep the project name constrained to the simple name vs. a composite of the directory + name

 ### template

 - (string): The template to instantiate when the command is invoked.
 Each template might have specific options you can pass.